-Management Fees-The Company was subject to an arrangement with one of its stockholders for as long as such stockholder holds at least 5% of the Company's capital stock.
-Pursuant to the terms of the amended arrangement, the Company is required to make fixed annual management fee payments of \$281.
+Management Fees-The Company was subject to an arrangement with one of its stockholders for as long as such stockholder held at least 5% of the Company's capital stock.
+Pursuant to the terms of the amended arrangement, the Company was required to make fixed annual management fee payments of \$281.
 On October 20, 2021, in connection with the IPO discussed in Note 1, the Stockholder's Agreement was revised and the new Investor Rights Agreement does not provide for payment of a management fee to this stockholder.
-For the year ended December 31, 2021, the Company had amounts due in accounts payable of \$227 for the portion of the year prior to the execution of the new Investor Rights Agreement.
+For the six months ended June 30, 2021 and the year ended December 31, 2021, the Company had amounts due in accounts payable of \$227 for the portion of the year prior to the execution of the new Investor Rights Agreement.